Episcopal High School

 - Students from diverse backgrounds live and learn together in a residential community based on a foundation of honor, spiritual growth, responsibility, and mutual respect.
 They develop enduring relationships at EHS and grow as discerning, self-reliant, creative, and compassionate individuals.
 The Episcopal High School community prepares young people to lead principled and fulfilling lives of leadership and service to others.

 - Founded in 1839, Episcopal High School offers dynamic and challenging academics, broad and inclusive programs in arts and athletics, and a host of extracurricular activities.
-The School's 435 students come from over 29 states, the District of Columbia, Puetro Rico and 19 foreign countries, bringing a rich diversity of backgrounds and experiences to the EHS community.
+The School's 440 students come from 30 states, the District of Columbia, Puerto Rico and 20 foreign countries, bringing a rich diversity of backgrounds and experiences to the EHS community.

 - The 130-acre campus' pastoral setting is enhanced by access to all the resources of the Washington, D.C. area.
 The traditions of the School serve as a foundation for a progressive college preparatory learning environment with a spiritual foundation.
 Athletic development, community service, and creative pursuits come together to strengthen the whole student.
 These complementary opportunities make Episcopal one of a kind.

-- School accreditations: Virginia Association of Independent Schools (VAIS) and the Association of Southern Colleges and Schools
+- Episcopal High School accreditations: Virginia Association of Independent Schools (VAIS) and the Association of Southern Colleges and Schools

 - School Location Miles Grades Students